samanklesaria/special_sauce/_posts/2024-12-03-Advent-Of-Code.md

-I've been wanting to get better at R, so I thought I'd try to use it for Advent of Code this year.
+I've been wanting to get better at R (as dplyr and ggplot put pandas and seaborn to shame) so I thought I'd try to use it for Advent of Code this year.
+Overall, the language feels like an uglier version of Julia.
 Here's what I have so far.

 [Day 1](https://adventofcode.com/2024/day/1)